 Keeping Detailed Records

-Using accounting software can simplify this process, making it easier to track income and expenses and generate the necessary reports for tax returns.
+Using Accounting Software: Tools like QuickBooks, Xero, or FreeAgent can simplify this process, making it easier to track income and expenses and generate necessary reports for tax returns.

 Avoiding Common Pitfalls

-While maximising deductions is essential, it’s equally important to avoid common pitfalls that can lead to HMRC scrutiny or penalties.
-Here are some tips:
+While maximising deductions is essential, it is equally important to avoid common pitfalls that can lead to HMRC scrutiny or penalties.

 1. Only Claim Legitimate Expenses